EWeinstein/causal-tcrs/scripts/semisynthetic/README.md

 This folder contains scripts that were used to perform the semisynthetic data studies used to evaluate CAIRE.

 ## Dependencies
-To install the python package dependencies for these scripts, you can install the main package with an additional option:
+To install the python package dependencies for these scripts, at the versions used for the analyses in the paper, you can install the main package with an additional option:

 ```